Krazete/sgm/README.md

 *Your chosen language option is saved in your browser's local storage for future visits.*

+### Rating System

+At the developers' request, I have implemented a rudimentary rating system to show the community's opinion on each fighter variant.
+The rating system uses Firebase to keep track of votes.
+One vote is allowed per browser session, and all votes are weighted by how many votes were made at the same IP address.

+If you prefer to view the Fighter Gallery without ratings, go to https://sgm.netlify.com/clean.

 ### Options (Fighter Settings)

 You can modify the tier, level, skill tree, and ability levels of the displayed fighters from this menu.